-6 Conclusion
+5 Conclusion

 We have shown that convex damages, tipping points and temperature caps all argue in favour of a rising path of carbon prices.
 Only if there is gradual resolution of uncertainty will there be a declining component in the optimal carbon price, but this effect is dominated by rising components if damages and the economy are growing at empirically plausible rates.
 Furthermore, convex damages and especially temperature caps require that the carbon prices grow at a faster rate than the economy.
 Our policy recommendation is therefore that decision makers should start with a significant carbon price and at the same time commit to a rising path of carbon prices.
-This rising path of carbon prices can, if required by learning-by-doing externalities, be supplemented with a temporary upfront spike in renewable energy subsidies.
+This rising path of carbon prices can, if required by learning-by-doing externalities, be supplemented with renewable energy subsidies separate from taxing emissions through the carbon price.
 These two policies give the best guarantee for redirecting investments from carbon-intensive to green technologies.